 - At the end of the process the company is dissolved.

 In both insolvent liquidation processes liquidator’s have a mandate to investigate the actions of company directors in the period preceding insolvency, for evidence of misfeasance such as wrongful trading.

 What Does it Mean for Directors When a Company Goes into Liquidation?

 Liquidation will mean directors powers will cease.
 While they will be required to cooperate with the insolvency practitioner, providing records and information so that the IP can compile a Statement of Affairs for creditors, their primary role is now finished.

 At the end of the liquidation, the director wil be free to start another company, or take another directorship appointment.

-From the moment the liquidation begins, directors will be free from having to deal with creditors.
+From the moment the liquidation begins, directors will cease being responsible for the company’s affairs, including having to deal with creditors.
 For many this is a profound relief, as the insolvency practitioner will take over all communication from this point on.

 When a company goes into liquidation its employees become creditors, along with anyone else the company owes money to.